Kanti, Muzaffarpur

 Kanti is a town and a notified area in Muzaffarpur district in the Indian state of Bihar.
-It is also a block headquarters belongs to "Tirhut Division".
-It is located 15 km by road from District headquarters Muzaffarpur.
+It is also a block headquarters belongs to Tirhut division.
+It is located 15km by road from district headquarters located in Muzaffarpur.
 Kanti holds a distinct history for it was a spot for indigo production.
 Kanti was once a site for saltpeter production.
 In 2022, Kanti Nagar Panchayat was upgraded to Nagar Parishad (Municipal Council).
-Pin Code 843109.
+The PIN (Postal Index Number) code of this location is 843109.

 Transportation

 Kanti is connected by rail and Kanti railway station is situated on Muzaffarpur–Gorakhpur main line.
 It is 13 km by railway from Muzaffarpur Junction and 4 km from Piprahan.